 The remoteness also suited monasteries, which were built from the Byzantine times onward in the most unimaginable places.
 Christianity endured in the area, and some churches and monasteries were built even during the Ottoman rule.

 At the far end of the forest, we crossed a bridge and knocked on the humble wooden gate.
 Nobody answered, but we turned the latch and, to our surprise, the gate opened!
-We sneaked quietly into a small fourcourt, where we could see a part of the structure that clings to a vertical rock face.
-It looks like it has grown out of the rock, and actually some of the chambers have been built inside caves – hence the name of the monastery: The Holy Mother of the Cave.
-Looming on the very top we could see the oval shaped cupola of a church.
-The silence was deafening, it was only broken by the quiet murmur of the river far below, and occasional chirp of a bird.
+We sneaked quietly into a small forecourt, where we could see a part of the structure that clings to a vertical rock face.
+It looks like it has grown out of the rock, and actually, some of the chambers have been built inside caves – hence the name of the monastery: The Holy Mother of the Cave.
+Looming on the very top we could see the oval-shaped cupola of a church.
+The silence was deafening, it was only broken by the quiet murmur of the river far below, and the occasional chirp of a bird.

 Next along the road is the Plakidas Bridge, possibly even more famous than the previous one.
 It has three arches, and the road that goes over it makes funny bumps.

-Just before the village of Kipi there’s the Lazaridis Bridge, which I just photographed from the car window.
-On the opposite side of the village we found the three arched Milos Bridge, that leads to an old watermill.
+Just before the village of Kipi, there’s the Lazaridis Bridge, which I just photographed from the car window.
+On the opposite side of the village, we found the three-arched Milos Bridge, which leads to an old watermill.
 Inside the building, the millstone and other machinery seemed to be in working order.
 This is where we encountered the packhorses that I mentioned in the first Zagori post.
 The damp smell of horses in the quiet, misty forest made us feel like we were walking in a dream.